Carl Jammes Martin: Super Bantamweight division

 Almost a year of being sidelined due to the COVID-19 pandemic, Martin moved up one division to super bantamweight and defeated Richard Rosales via a unanimous decision.
 A couple of months later, he defeated Joe Tejones by knockout in the fifth round.

 May 12, 2021 Martin defeated the veteran Mark Anthony Geraldo via unanimous decision (117-111, 115-113, 115-113) to win the Philippine super bantamweight championship.

 Three months later, Martin defeated Ronnie Baldonado via an eleventh round technical knockout and captured the Philippine Games & Amusements Board and the vacant WBA Asia super bantamweight titles.

 On 30 July 2022, Martin defended his WBA Asia super bantamweight crown by defeating Tanzanian boxer Charles Tondo via a unanimous decision.

 On December 2, 2023, SanMan Boxing announced that Martin would compete against Thai boxer, Chaiwat Buatkrathok for the vacant WBO Global super bantamweight title, previously held by John Riel Casimero, the bout is set on December 18, 2023 at the Elorde Grand Ballroom.
 Jammes would eventually emerge victorious, making him the new WBO Global super bantamweight champion.

 A day before the bout with Buatkrathok, Philstar.com and Manila Bulletin would announce the signing of Martin with MP Promotions as Manny Pacquiao sent a warm welcome to Martin to the MP Promotions, Martin would also be declared to have signed with the PBC and TGB promotions, this would later be further supported and fully declared as GMA Network reported about his signing with the PBC Promotion with a picture of him holding a contract just hours before the match against Buatkrathok, after the winning the vacant WBO Global title against Chaiwat Buatkrathok, MP Promotion's president, Sean Gibbons could be seen celebrating with Martin.

-On September 7, 2024, Martin defeated Mexican Anthony Jiménez Salas in his first fight outside of his home country, The Philippines, via knockout in the second round in Culiacán, Mexico.

-Thrilla in Manila: The 50th Anniversary

-Martin currently the WBO’s ranked no. 2 super bantamweight contender, was announce to be participating in the commemorative event under Blow by Blow management, MP Promotions, and the International Boxing Association billed as Thrilla in Manila: the 50th Anniversary or "Thrilla in manila 2" that commemorates the historic Thrilla in Manila clash between Muhammad Ali and Joe Frazier.
-He is scheduled against former title challenger Aran Dipaen for the WBO International super bantamweight title on October 29, 2025, at Araneta Coliseum in Quezon City, Philippines.
+On September 7, 2024, Martin defeated Mexican boxer Anthony Jiménez Salas in Culiacán, via knockout in the second round.
+It marked his first fight outside of the Philippines.
+In December 7, 2024, at the Evolution Club in Tijuana, he defeated Ruben Tostado Garcia via a fifth round technical knockout, winning his 25th consecutive match in a row.
+In May 2025, Martin fought in Las Vegas for the first time, defeating Francisco Pedroza Portillo via unanimous decision to win his 26th straight match.
+On October 29, 2025 at the Araneta Coliseum, Martin extended his unbeaten streak to 27 by defeating Thai boxer Aran Dipean via unanimous decision.